Toggle Site Contrast Toggle Site Contrast

 Should you have any doubt about your examination please contact the CT department.

-If you have had an injection of contrast we will ask, you to remain in the department for 15 minutes to check you are feeling okay before you are go home.
-The cannula will be removed before you leave the department.
+If you have had an injection of contrast we will ask you to remain in the department for 15 minutes to check you are feeling okay before you go home.

 A radiologist, (a doctor trained in interpreting scans and X-rays), will report your CT scan, it may also be discussed with other specialists.
 The radiographer will not be able to tell you any results on the day of the scan.
 The radiologist will send a report to the doctor who arranged the scan; they will discuss the results with you.
 It is important to follow-up with your referring doctor to discuss your CT results and determine any necessary next steps.